isomerpages/csa-otcep/pages/2025 OTCEP Members.md

 others to follow their dreams.</p>
 <p>Concluding with a Quote that describes Dr. Reem and her impact in this
-World: “We meet many people in life, they are either a Plus (+), or a Minus (-), Dr. Reem, on the other hand, is a Multiplier (x)… She is able to Multiply from One single Step or Initiative to a Multiple of them in Short Time."
+World: “We meet many people in life, they are either a Plus (+), or a Minus (-), Dr. Reem, on the other hand, is a Multiplier (x).
+She is able to Multiply from One single Step or Initiative to a Multiple of them in Short Time."
 – Kuwait Petroleum Corporation, Managing Director (Planning &amp; Finance), Bader Al-Attar.</p>